SlavaKudravcev/tea/new-files/README.md

 The only way to do great work is to love what you do.
 The only way to do great work is to love what you do.
 Stay hungry, stay foolish.
+The only way to do great work is to love what you do.